Facts About Sahaja YogaThe truth about Vishwa Nirmala Dharma and "Shri Mataji Nirmala Devi" (Mrs. Srivastava)

 Sahaja Yoga is a small religious cult founded by the late Nirmala Srivastava.
 Anyone investigating this tiny religion and its meditation techniques should beware.
 That's especially true when supposedly objective descriptions of Sahaja Yoga, such as the one in Wikipedia, are written by cult members.
 Indeed, the Wikipedia entry on Sahaja Yoga is almost entirely a marketing piece and bears little resemblance to the reality of what Sahaja Yoga actually is.

 Shri Mataji Srivastava claims to be divine

-Her followers believe she is an avatar -- a divine incarnation.
-Specifically, Mrs. Srivastava claims to be, among many divine entities:
+Her followers believe she was an avatar -- a divine incarnation.
+Specifically, Mrs. Srivastava claimed to be, among many divine entities:

 In Christian terms

 The Sahaja Yogis generally believe themselves to be the embodiment of the white rider of the apocalypse (though there is some confusion about this in my experience).
 They consider Sahaja Yoga to be the return of Christ as a collective.
 They believe they are the deliverer; that they are, in Hindu terms, Kalki, the tenth incarnation of Vishnu who was portrayed both in the Apocalypse and the Kalki Purana as the destroyer riding a white horse.
 Jesus was the ninth incarnation of Vishnu according to Sahaja Yoga.

 Basically though, Shri Mataji Srivastava claimed to encompass all Hindu gods and goddesses within herself.
 Join Sahaja Yoga and you too will become a Hindu, worshipping animal gods though the proxy of Mrs. Srivastava or her photograph.